THE EUROPEAN CULTURAL CENTRE – COLLECTION

 ECC VENUES AND NETWORK

 The ECC is in the continued process of establishing Satellites in several different cities in the world.
 Cities where it is possible to set up a creative work centre.
 A network for cultural activities, the creation of exhibitions, publications, videos and many other projects.
-The ECC has now established regional offices in Italy, the Netherlands, Russia, Japan, India, Southafrica and the USA.
-The European Cultural Centre Global office is in Amsterdam, the Netherlands.
+The ECC has today established centres in Italy, USA, Japan, Russia, India, the Netherlands, South Africa, Belgium, France, Spain, Nigeria and Seychelles.
+The European Cultural Centre headquarter is in the Netherlands.

 The ECC is operated by the Dutch Association European Cultural Centre and works with the curatorial contributions of several European structures: EU networks, universities, foundations, curators, festivals, private initiatives and scientific as well as cultural institutions.
 To strengthen its European dimension, the ECC establishes contacts with a network of partners.
 This network of partners can also play the role of correspondent in a regional or national area.